fxm90/dev-notes/README.md

 ## #31 - Initialize `DateFormatter` with formatting options
 🚀 Basic formatting, which requires only setting `dateStyle` and `timeStyle`, can be achieved with the class function [localizedString(from:dateStyle:timeStyle:)](https://developer.apple.com/documentation/foundation/dateformatter/1415241-localizedstring).

-In case you need other formatting options, the following extension allows you to directly initialize a `DateFormatter` with all available options:
+In case you need further formatting options, the following extension allows you to directly initialize a `DateFormatter` with all available options:

 ```swift
 extension DateFormatter {